lmmentel/mendeleev/docs/data.rst

 Electron affinity
 +++++++++++++++++

-Electron affinities we taken from [8]_ for the elements for which the data was available.
+Electron affinities were taken from [8]_ for the elements for which the data was available.
 For He, Be, N, Ar and Xe affinities were taken from [9]_ where they were specified for metastable ions and therefore the values are negative.

+Updates

-The electron affinity of niobium was taken from [29]_.
+  - Electron affinity of niobium was taken from [29]_.

+  - Electron affinity of cobalt was taken from [30]_.

 Nuclear charge screening constants
 ++++++++++++++++++++++++++++++++++